 Using our report filters to query the database, one can get very specific and list only the servers on any part of the network responding to SMB1 connection requests with success and establishing a SMBV1 connection:

 All good so far, this covers the use case required, we have the level of granular detail.
 The final and most critical step is implementation, critical for such a large network.
 The system is very easy to use and requires minimum training, so we are good there.
-LANGuardian can be downloaded and deployed on standard server hardware VMware or Hyper-v.
+LANGuardian can be downloaded and deployed on standard server hardware or VMware.
 The download and installation, the configuration on the physical or virtual device requires less than 30 minutes, not bad.

 The final and crucial step, especially for the network of this size and complexity is sensor placement, how do I see the ‘SMB traffic trail’ or all traffic to and from all file share servers on the network with the minimum number of sensors?
 Are all the servers in one VLAN and can I just mirror that VLAN for example?
 Or can I approach it from the client perspective and mirror the point or points in that data centre all clients connect in from?
 Where are all my file shares?
 I need to see all traffic to/from all file share servers in order to extract the SMB version information required.